the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ### Classical stats / ML ain't dead

 Despite all the AI hype, **fundamental statistical theory and reasoning** came up in each interview pipeline.
-And I'm glad it did.
+And as a stats purist at heart, I'm glad it did.

 Even though contemporary models have become heavily abstracted, they are still powered by statistical and probabilistic gears, and understanding these gears will let you master the machine.